-What a Foundation Story Is and Why it Matters to your Brand
+What a Foundation Story Is and Why Everything Else Depends On It

 Most brands don’t break.